Archive for Pitching – Page 2

 What Opened My Eyes

-IMG_6323In 2012 I accepted a minor league pitching coach position with the LA Angels.
-I spent the next 3 years around some great Baseball minds, learned a ton about development but was slapped in the face when over 50% of our new draftees each year came in with a zipper on their arm (that’s a name for the Tommy John surgery scar).
+In 2012 I accepted a minor league pitching coach position with the LA Angels.
+I spent the next 3 years around some great Baseball minds, learned a ton about development but was shocked and surprised when over 50% of our new draftees each year came in with a zipper on their arm (that’s a name for the Tommy John surgery scar).
 What the heck is going on??

 Before my third season, I informed them, the Angels, that would be my last year.
 I would be committing my time to my family, and the families I worked with back home, full time.
 They needed me home and my students and their families needed someone to not just help develop their kids as players but they needed someone to help educate them.